 - Preparing beds, raking turf, and checking irrigation or drainage.

-Why office properties need spring yard cleanup
+Why properties need spring yard cleanup

 - They reduce trip and fire hazards by clearing winter debris.